cesar4rroyo/gas-crud-v0.0.9/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SoftGas is a project developed in the "Programming Workshop" course, of the Systems Engineering course at UNPRG, in the virtual cycle 2020-I.
+SoftGas is a project developed in the "Taller de Programacion" course, of the Systems Engineering course at UNPRG, in the virtual cycle 2020-I.

 ### Members:
 * [Arroyo Torres César David](https://getbootstrap.com)